timekillerj/DockerNoEntryPointScript/README.md

 # About
-This is a proof of concept script to be used to build a CI/CD pipeline action to derive the Entrypoint and CMD of a given docker image.
-If no Entrypoint is specified then the default `/bin/sh -c` is used.
+This is some proof of concept code to be used to build a CI/CD pipeline action to derive the Entrypoint and CMD of a given docker image.
+If no Entrypoint is found either `/bin/sh -c` or the CMD output is used, depending on the script.

 # Why?
 When creating Fargate Tasks, it is sometimes necessary to explicitly add a EntryPoint.
-Though not all Dockerfile files list an EntryPoint, all docker images do in fact have one.
-Docker uses the default `/bin/sh -c` when no `ENTRYPOINT` is given.
+This code offers two solutions: Use `/bin/sh -c` or use the CMD output.

 # Requirements
 The `docker` python library must be installed